Florence in a Day

 Is the Duomo included on this tour?

 You will see the Duomo on this tour and discuss its exterior and significance.
 However, the tour does not include a visit inside the cathedral.
-If you are interested in going more in-depth with the Duomo, we recommend booking our Duomo Complex Tour.

 I want to see sites that you don't include in the itinerary.
 What should I do?